French Third Restoration: 1877 Legislative elections and failure of the Orléanists

 Satirical portrait of the Duke of Broglie.

 In 1875, a new Constitution of the French Third Republic was passed establishing a framework for republican governance, and the Republic asserted and solidified itself.
 The subsequent 1877 legislative elections gave the Republican Left a majority of 120 seats further weakening royalist influence, and the de Broglie ministry resigned on November 19.
-Mac Mahon initially attempted to form a caretaker government led by General de Rochebouët, but since the Chamber refused to engage with him, Rochebouët resigned the very next day, and the president was forced to recall Dufaure, a moderate Republican, to head a left-leaning government.
+MacMahon initially attempted to form a caretaker government led by General de Rochebouët, but since the Chamber refused to engage with him, Rochebouët resigned the very next day, and the president was forced to recall Dufaure, a moderate Republican, to head a left-leaning government.

 The senatorial elections of January 5, 1879, handed the upper chamber over to the Republican Left, ending the royalist majority.
-Mac Mahon, no longer having any parliamentary support, chose to resign on January 30, 1879, after refusing to sign the decree that would remove certain Orleanist generals from their commands.
+MacMahon, no longer having any parliamentary support, chose to resign on January 30, 1879, after refusing to sign the decree that would remove certain Orleanist generals from their commands.

 The Count of Chambord died four year later in 1883.
 The Third Restoration had failed.
 The next year Article 89 was added to the Constitution, which prevented any amendment removing "the republican form of government".
 This is still an Entrenched clause in the current Constitution of the French Fifth Republic.
 Between 1886 and 1950 the Law of Exile legally banished all three pretender dynasties from the Republic.

 Many Legitimists accepted Philippe's succession, as Henri himself appeared to have reluctantly done.
 This is known as Legitimism-Orléanism, Fusionist Orléanism, or Unionist Orléanism.
 However, some Legitimists chose to disregard Henri's statements and declared Utrecht a violation of Fundamental laws of the Kingdom of France, choosing to support the so-called Blancs d'Espagne.